 - To a large mixing bowl, combine and whisk together the dry ingredients and set aside.

-- To a separate medium bowl, add the wet ingredients including melted butter, sugars, molasses, applesauce, sour cream, vanilla, eggs, milk, and whisk well to combine.
+- To a separate medium bowl, add the wet ingredients, including melted butter, sugars, molasses, applesauce, sour cream, vanilla, eggs, milk, and whisk well to combine.

 - Pipe or spoon the batter into the donut tin molds, filling only about 3/4 of the way full, and bake.
 Allow the donuts to cool in the pan briefly.

-- For the cinnamon-sugar coating (optional but recommended) mix together cinnamon, sugar, and dip and dredge the warm donuts through the cinnamon sugar coating.
-Tip – If you want to add the cinnamon and sugar to a large ziptop plastic bag and place 3 or 4 donuts inside at a time, seal, and shake to coat, it’s an option.
+- For the cinnamon-sugar coating (optional but recommended), mix together cinnamon, sugar, and dip and dredge the warm donuts through the cinnamon sugar coating.ย Tipย โ If you want to add the cinnamon and sugar to a large zip-top plastic bag and place 3 or 4 donuts inside at a time, seal, and shake to coat, itโs an option.

-Donut FAQs
+Recipe FAQs

-Yes you can, however mini donuts can be a pain to pipe into those tiny little donut molds.
-The recipe, as written, yields 12 standard sized donuts.
-I imagine for every 1 full size donut, you can make 3-4 mini donuts, depending on the size of your molds.
+Yes, you can; however, mini donuts can be a pain to pipe into those tiny little donut molds.
+The recipe, as written, yields 12 standard-sized donuts.
+I imagine for every 1 full-size donut, you can make 3-4 mini donuts, depending on the size of your molds.
 So if you want to pipe out batter 48 times over into a mini donut pan, be my guest.
 I do not!

 Yes, of course.
 I am team ziplock bag rather than piping bag, but do whatever you have and prefer.
 Use a wide, open tip, of course.